• Skip to primary navigation

 Instructions

 • Switch off the flame and remove the pan.
-Then add yogurt and mix well.
-Adjust salt.
+Then add yogurt.

 • For seasoning - Slice shallots.
 Splutter mustard seeds.
 Add shallots and fry.
 Then add dried red chilli and curry leaves.